Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/charts.md

 ## Conclusion
-**Rocket Django** provides an easy way to add charts to your application using model and API data, creating interactive dynamic charts.
-Harness the power of Rocket Django to create data-driven applications.
+**DigitSoft Django** provides an easy way to add charts to your application using model and API data, creating interactive dynamic charts.
+Harness the power of DigitSoft Django to create data-driven applications.

 ## ✅ Resources
 - 👉 [ApexCharts](https://apexcharts.com/) official website
-- 👉 Join the [Community](https://discord.com/invite/fZC6hup) and chat with the team behind **Rocket Django**
+- 👉 Join the [Community](https://discord.com/invite/fZC6hup) and chat with the team behind **DigitSoft Django**